3 HAND STEPHEN

 Picture

-Thomas is on the Human Voices album, recorded with Stephen's band Let's All Root For The Home Team is on Stephen's The Three-Handed Man album The Tree People in 1984 and reissued by Guerssen Records in 2009 Baggy Red Pants and Miniature Planet were recorded at home
+Thomas is on the Human Voices album, recorded with Stephen's band Let's All Root For The Home Team is on Stephen's The Three-Handed Man album The Tree People in 1984 and reissued by Guerssen Records in 2009 and on his real life and fiction album, inspired by real life experiences.

-3 Hand Stephen makes it rain with the help of a rain ensemble playing his homemade rain instruments.
+3 Hand Stephen makes it rain with the help of rain ensembles playing his homemade instruments.

 below: Stephen's song Love, Love, is performed by the 2020 Be About Love Festival performers Stephen Cohen, La Rhonda Steele, Nicole Campbell, Christopher Shotola-Hardt and Terry Robb at the Blackfish Gallery in Portland.